-Three hundred sixty-two reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
-Of these, 205 (57%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.
-Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.
+Three hundred ninety-two reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
+Of these, 219 (56%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.14 Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.

-Fifty-eight reports of cellulitis were received.
-Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction, a reaction described by "others", rather than cellulitis.
+Fifty-nine reports of cellulitis were received.
+Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction, rather than cellulitis.15 None of these reports were confirmed by microbial testing.